Vittor-Javidan/EarthLog/docs/backlog.md

 - Project Type:
     - implement a new type of project that just have one sample
         - instead loading the sample list, it will load all sample widgets directly

-# refactoring:

-- low Priority:
-    - increase the button sice for adding item on <OptionInput />, <SelectionInput /> and <PictureInput />
-    - Add all major zIndez inside the gloal zIndex file
-    - Remove all double `HapticsService.vibrate`.
-And leave this only on `onPressIn` events
-    - Add `HapticsService.vibrate` for all buttons missing vibrations
-    - Utilize the Home Icon for every screen that is using arrow back to go to HomeScope
-    - Reorganize the checkup list into files